just-jay/CMSC389R-Intro-To-Ethical-Hacking/homework10.md

 ---
 Part 2

-Compute the tribonacci sequence.
+Compute the tribonacci sequence for a given n.
 In Assembly.
 Oh dear.

 [An Attempt Was Made](tribonacci.s) <- Code to compute this sequence